preritdas/allocator/README.md

 ### Deployment steps

-1. (Optional but recommended) Use a hosted Linux server for guaranteed uptime, a strong internet connection, and fast data processing.
+1. (Optional but recommended) Use a hosted Linux server (Ubuntu, BASH) for guaranteed uptime, a strong internet connection, and fast data processing.
 2. Clone this repository with the command `git clone https://github.com/preritdas/allocator.git`.
 3. Navigate into the repository folder with `cd allocator`.
 4. Create a template keys.ini file using the provided script: `bash scripts/configurate.sh`.